JamesNK/BookOfDotNetOSS/dependencies.md

 Most diamond dependencies are resolved without issue, however they can create issues in certain circumstances:

 1. **Conflicting NuGet package references** prevent a version being resolved during package restore.
-2. **Breaking changes** between the versions cause bugs and exceptions at runtime.
+2. **Breaking changes between the versions** cause bugs and exceptions at runtime.
-3. The package assembly is **strong named**, the assembly version changed, and the app is running on the .NET Framework.
+3. **The package assembly is strong named**, the assembly version changed, and the app is running on the .NET Framework.
 Assembly binding redirects are required.

-It is impossible to know what packages will be used alongside your own, but you can reduce the likelihood of a diamond dependency causing your OSS project to break by minimizing the number of packages you depend on.
+It is impossible to know what packages will be used alongside your own, but you can reduce the likelihood of a diamond dependency causing your library to break by minimizing the number of packages you depend on.

 **✓ DO** review your .NET library for unnecessary dependencies.